 Katsanevas takes a critical approach to blending journalism and technology studies.
 He seeks to understand how technology in journalism can reveal – and conceal – structures of power distribution.

 Morgan N. Weiland is an attorney and PhD candidate at Stanford University specializing in speech, press, and technology law and ethics.
-She is the first student to pursue a joint degree program at Stanford Law School, where she received her J.D. in 2015, and Stanford’s Communication Department, where she is a Ph.D. candidate.
+She is in the process of completing the first joint degree program between Stanford Law School, where she received her JD in 2015, and Stanford’s Communication Department, where she is a PhD candidate.
+She is also a Graduate Fellow at Stanford Law School’s Center for Internet & Society.
+She is admitted to the California Bar.

 Zou is interested in critical theory and cultural studies, particularly issues related to the politics of representation, the workings of ideology, and the affective dimension of digital media production and user participation.